DataDog/documentation/content/en/monitors/monitor_types/forecasts.md

 ## Forecast dashboards and notebooks

-To create a forecast graph or notebook, start by adding a timeseries graph to a dashboard or a timeseries cell to a notebook.
+To create a forecast graph, start by adding a timeseries graph to a dashboard or a timeseries cell to a notebook.
 Now, click on the **+** icon on the right side of your expression.
 Choose the **Forecast** function in the **Algorithms** submenu.
 You should immediately see the preview update to include the forecast visualization.
 A number of the graphing options disappear, as forecasts have a unique visualization.

 The function has two parameters.
 The first parameter is for selecting which algorithm is used (see [Forecast Algorithms](#forecast-algorithms)).
 The second parameter is deviations, and you can tune this to change the width of the range of forecasted values.
 A value of 1 or 2 should be large enough to forecast most "normal" points accurately.
 After successfully adding **Forecast**, your editor should show something like this: